maurofr/iGo/README.md

 The body of the project is the igo.py file.
 It contains all the code related to creating the graph, adding attributes to it (such as congestions, highways and itime) and calculating the shortest path from one node to another.
 This path is obtained taking into account the itime, the time necessary to go from the start to the end of a street (edges in the graph), calculated with the length of the street, the maximum speed, and the real time congestions.

 The bot.py file uses the igo.py file.
-It offers to the telegram user all the operations that are done in the igo.py file to find the shortest way to his destination!
+It offers to the telegram user all the operations that are done in the igo.py file to find the shortest way to his destination.
 The telegram bot has different functions, such as /start, /help, /author, /go, /where, /set and /myplaces.<br />
 The behaviour of every function is explained on the same bot, and it can be seen sending a message with the /help command to the bot.

 **Background**: To see a more complete description of the project, please visit this [link](https://github.com/jordi-petit/ap2-igo-2021).